 Perhaps it's now time to shift the focus of marketing by targeting the concept of customer satisfaction, placing the emphasis on what is beneficial for individuals and for the general population rather than addressing specific pain points of potential customers.

 In an age of acknowledged consumer-centric choice, choosing this new, kinder, direction can send a powerful message of relevance and positivity.
 Today's consumers take notice when they encounter a sales pitch, and they tend to resist.
 They also respond favorably when a brand provides value with no sales effort attached to the message.
 A company that seeks acceptance as a stakeholder in consumer well-being becomes, in effect, a partner in the search for kindness, health and happiness, a harbinger of beneficial change.
-That encourages loyalty and trust on the part of a potential customer, and that is empowering.
-By meeting consumers on their own terms, you can craft meaningful interaction.
+That encourages loyalty and trust for a potential customer, and that is empowering.
+By meeting consumers on their terms, you can craft meaningful interaction.
 The challenge is to ensure that it's truly beneficial.

 Benevolent marketing is the opposite of disruption, it is about choosing kindness first.
 A cardinal rule is that it does not break in to a customer's space, but allows customers to make the first move, to engage with a brand if they have a question or need advice.
 Today's consumer sometimes backs away from advice that is freely offered, particularly if it comes from a stranger.